STUDIO-Construction/StudFinderWiki/README.md

 # StudFinder Wiki

-The StudFinder Wiki provides documentation for the systems and objects that make up StudFinder.
+The StudFinder Wiki provides documentation for the using and understanding StudFinder.

 ## Welcome
 - [Welcome](Welcome/Welcome.md) <!--Needs chatGPT text review-->